 Wonder of the Seas (2022)

-Wonder of the Seas is the fifth Oasis Class ship and was the largest cruise ship in the world until Icon of the Seas was delivered to Royal Caribbean's fleet.
+Wonder of the Seas is the fifth Oasis Class ship and was the largest cruise ship in the world until Icon of the Seas' delivery.

 She is unlike any of the other Oasis Class ships in that she only has one FlowRider.
 In place of the other one, guests will find Wonder Playscape, an underwater-themed playground that has slides, climbing walls, games, and puzzles.

 Icon of the Seas is the world's largest cruise ship and the first new class of ship from Royal Caribbean since 2014.
-She measures 250,800 gross tons, making her 6% bigger than Wonder of the Seas.
+She measures 248,663 gross tons, making her less than 10% bigger than Wonder of the Seas.

 The ship has been designed with families in mind.
-Not only will there be the largest water park at sea onboard, but there will be a brand-new family-focused neighborhood called Surfside.
+Not only does the ship feature the largest waterpark at sea, but there's also a brand-new family-focused neighborhood called Surfside.

 Adults will even get an upgraded escape at The Hideaway.
-There is so much to do onboard Icon of the Seas, which will be sailing from Miami to the Eastern and Western Caribbean.
+There is so much to do onboard Icon of the Seas, which sails from Miami to the Eastern and Western Caribbean.

 Utopia of the Seas (July 2024)

-The sixth Oasis Class ship is set to embark on her maiden voyage in July 2024.
-Utopia of the Seas is set to be the ultimate weekend trip, offering 3- and 4-night cruises from Port Canaveral to Nassau and Perfect Day at CocoCay
+The sixth Oasis Class ship embarked on her maiden voyage in July 2024.
+Utopia of the Seas is the ultimate weekend trip, offering 3- and 4-night cruises from Port Canaveral to Nassau and Perfect Day at CocoCay.

 Star of the Seas (August 2025)